-In the Summer Term all pre-school children allocated a place at Northwick Manor are invited into three different sessions in school.
+In the Summer Term all pre-school children allocated a place at Northwick Manor are invited into three different induction sessions in school.
 These are either for a morning or afternoon.
 This gives children an opportunity to meet the staff and children they will be with in September when they start.
 They also get the chance to experience what their classroom is like, the toilets, cloakrooms, outside areas and the resource’s available.
 It’s a taster of what Reception will be like.
-Parents are asked to stay for one of these sessions for a talk in the school hall where further sessions are given to them about life in the Reception class.
+Parents are asked to stay for one of these sessions for a talk in the school hall where further information is given to them about life in the Reception class.

 All of the main feeder nurseries (approx 100 nursery children) are invited in to take part in a morning of fun activities.
 We take turns to host the event with Perdiswell Primary who also have extensive grounds.
 Nurseries are asked to bring an activity and we have a total of 16 activities.
 EYFS and the Nurseries are split into teams and moved around the activities.

 This gives the nursery children a further opportunity to experience school in a fun way, meet older children, teachers and other nursery children and staff.
 Feedback from nursery staff and children is extremely positive.